List of airliner shootdown incidents: 1985: Bakhtar Afghan Airlines Antonov An-26, Afghanistan

-On 4 September 1985 (during the Soviet–Afghan War), a Bakhtar Afghan Airlines Antonov An-26 (registered YA-BAM) was shot down by a surface-to-air missile near Kandahar, Afghanistan.
+On 4 September 1985 (during the Soviet–Afghan War), a Bakhtar Afghan Airlines Antonov An-26 (registered YA-BAM) was shot down by CIA-backed Afghan militants with a surface-to-air missile near Kandahar, Afghanistan.
 The aircraft was carrying 47 passengers and 5 crew members and had been on a scheduled flight from Kandahar to Farah.
 There were no survivors.

-1985: Aeroflot Antonov An-12 shoot-down, Angola
+1985: Aeroflot Antonov An-12 shootdown, Angola

-On November 25 1985, in Angola during the Angolan Civil War, an Aeroflot Antonov An-12 is shot down by a surface-to-air missile, while operating a cargo flight from Cuito Cuanavale to Luanda, allegedly by South African Special Forces; all 21 people on board are killed.
+On November 25, 1985, in Angola during the Angolan Civil War, an Aeroflot Antonov An-12 was shot down by a surface-to-air missile, while operating a cargo flight from Cuito Cuanavale to Luanda, allegedly by South African Special Forces; all 21 people on board were killed.

 1987: Bakhtar Afghan Airlines Antonov An-26, Afghanistan

-On 11 June 1987, a Bakhtar Afghan Airlines Antonov An-26 (registered YA-BAL) was shot down by a missile near Khost, killing 53 out of the 55 people on board.
+On 11 June 1987, a Bakhtar Afghan Airlines Antonov An-26 (registered YA-BAL) was shot down by CIA-backed Afghan militants with a missile near Khost, killing 53 out of the 55 people on board.
 The aircraft had been on a flight from Kandahar to Kabul.